fleshwheel/freaky/README.md

 Prism is a command-line tool converting between audio and image representations of frequency intensity over time.

-In praxtice, frequency analysis is performed via the fourier transform
+In practice, frequency analysis is typically performed via the fourier transform.

 # citations